 B i o g r a p h y

-Mr. McCormack graduated from Indiana University's Historical Performance Institute in 2019 with a Master's of Music.
-During his time there, he received a Judges' Encouragement Award at the Metropolitan Opera National Council Auditions of 2018.
-Particularly comfortable with Italian & High Baroque works, he appeared in Indiana University Opera Theater's Giulio Cesare (Tolomeo) and as a soprano soloist in the HPI's performance of Bach's St. John Passion directed by John Butt.
-A lover of opera from any era, he also appeared as the Dewman in IU Opera's Hansel and Gretel.
-He studied with Steven Rickards, and also served as the treasurer of the Gamma Ut early music society.
+Mr. McCormack has been featured as a young artist at the Boston Early Music Festival and the American Bach Soloists Academy.
+He graduated from Indiana University's Historical Performance Institute in 2019 with a Master's of Music.
+During his time there, he appeared in Indiana University Opera Theater's Giulio Cesare (Tolomeo), as a soprano soloist in the HPI's performance of Bach's St. John Passion directed by John Butt, and as the Dewman in IU Opera's Hansel and Gretel.
+He studied with Steven Rickards.

 Mr. McCormack received a large part of his musical education before age 18, singing with a treble church choir in the tradition of the Royal School of Church Music.
 He continues to regularly work with church choirs and other vocal ensembles, especially enjoying Tudor music and other early modern polyphonic works.